-Of the loans, about 83.4% are variable pay and are linked to different indices.
+Of the loans, about 80.1% pay a variable interest rate and are linked to different indices.
 The remainder includes fixed rate loans and loans that can switch from an initial fixed rate of interest to a floating rate of interest.

-Substitute assets account for about 4.2% of total pool comprising of Austrian government bonds.
+Substitute assets account for about 3.17% of the total pool of Austrian government bonds.